tucats/ego/docs/LANGUAGE.md

 ### reflect.Reflect(value)

-This returns a reflect.Reflection{} that can be used to learn further information about the value specified.
+This returns a reflect.Reflection{} type that can be used to learn further information about the value specified.
 These are available via accessor functions.
 Not all types have all values available via accessor function, but you can use the Items() method of the reflection object to see the list of methods that are avialble for a given type.

 | Method         | Description                |
 |:---------------|:---------------------------|